 Amazon Web Services (AWS) Strengths, Domain Expertise, and Key Differentiators

-Amazon Web Services (AWS) stands as a prominent force in the realm of cloud computing, offering an expansive suite comprising over 200 fully-featured services spanning computing, storage, databases, networking, analytics, robotics, machine learning (ML), artificial intelligence (AI), Internet of Things (IoT), mobile, security, hybrid, virtual and augmented reality (VR and AR), media, and application development, deployment, and management.
+Amazon Web Services (AWS) is a provider of cloud computing, delivering a comprehensive portfolio of over 200 fully featured services.
+These services cover a broad range of domains, including computing, storage, databases, networking, analytics, robotics, machine learning (ML), artificial intelligence (AI), Internet of Things (IoT), mobile, security, hybrid cloud, virtual and augmented reality (VR/AR), media, and application development, deployment, and management.

 Amazon Web Services (AWS) Recent Developments